 What Are The Nova Scotia Child Benefit (NSCB) Payment Dates?

 As mentioned, the provincial and federal governments recently started allowing Nova Scotia families to combine their NSBC with their Canada Child Benefit (CCB) into one payment.
-The first monthly payments of the newly increased NSCB program, along with the new CCB (which has also increased) were originally sent out on June 20, 2020.
+Meaning the NSCB payments dates will be the same as the CCB payments dates.

 Another great thing about the Nova Scotia Child Benefit is that your household/family does actually need to apply for it or the Canada Child Benefit.
 Your ability to qualify for the NSCB and CCB is based on the date you file your personal income tax return.